Expansion Seattle Kraken hire Dave Hakstol as first coach - WTMJ

 Seattle will be Hakstol’s second head coaching job in the NHL.
 He coached the Philadelphia Flyers for three-plus seasons from 2015-19 and spent the past two years as a Toronto Maple Leafs assistant.

-“I am honored to be joining this tremendous group,” Hakstol said.
-“When I first saw the arena, I was blown away.
-It is such a unique venue.
-I am looking forward to being a part of the group that builds a team that plays with pride, passion and selflessness for the city of Seattle.”

-The expectations for the Kraken are success from the start and the team will join the Pacific Division with the Arizona Coyotes shifting to the Central.

-Hakstol’s task will be significant, trying to equal the success of the league’s last expansion franchise, however unrealistic it might be for the Kraken to match the Golden Knights.
-Vegas reached the Stanley Cup Final in its inaugural season and has made the playoffs in all four years since its inception.
+Hakstol’s task will be to try to equal the success of the league’s last expansion franchise, however unrealistic it might be for the Kraken to match the Golden Knights.
+Vegas reached the Stanley Cup Final in its inaugural season and has made the playoffs in all four years in existence.

 “It’s really about building with good quality people to begin with, building it the right way,” Hakstol said.
 “Making sure that we’re building not only a team that can come out of the gate and play with a lot of pride, passion and have success, but also work towards building the depth of the organization for not only that early success, but to have that sustainable success.”